Eckohaus/Formula-to-3D-Prototype-Engine/README.md

 # Formula-to-3D Prototype Engine
 Prototype engine to convert physics formulas into volumetric 3D outputs.

-**Description:**
-Prototype engine to convert physics formulas (e.g., E = mc2) into interactive volumetric 3D outputs, deployable via cloud APIs.
+**Description:**  This project demonstrates how physics formulas (e.g., E = mc²) and external scientific datasets can be transformed into **interactive volumetric 3D visualizations**, deployable via cloud APIs and GitHub Pages.

 ---

 ## Features
 - Compute volumetric data from formulas on a 3D grid
+- Fetch and process scientific datasets (currently IERS Earth orientation parameters)
 - Simple REST API to trigger computation
 - Interactive 3D visualization using Plotly.js
 - Mobile-accessible and cloud-deployable

+## Data Sources & Attribution
+This project integrates external datasets for visualization:

+- **IERS Earth Orientation Parameters (EOP) data** Provided by the International Earth Rotation and Reference Systems Service (IERS).
+The IERS is the authoritative source for Earth orientation parameters.
+This repository only fetches and reformats the data for visualization purposes.

+If you use or redistribute this project, please also credit the IERS as the original data provider.

 ---